epep1991/genaiclass-homework/final_version.md

 **What I changed:**
 - Instead of using third person throughout the introduction paragraph, I switched all the text in that section to first person, saying I instead of Eric.
+- I also added context about my background in content strategy and talked how I evolved into a Gen AI specialist.
+- I cleaned up the bulletpoints and rewrote them myself because they sounded very generic.

 **Why I changed it:**
 - This felt more natural as if I had written it myself.